B-Interactive/starling-texturepacker-exporter/README.md

    <img width="571" height="544" alt="image" src="https://github.com/user-attachments/assets/c3496079-9ff0-4cf0-9e13-edd98b1ca08a" />

 3. Download this repository and extract it somewhere.
-Then, copy the `Starling-Advanced` and paste it into the custom exporters directory you defined above.
+Then, copy the `Starling-Advanced` directory and paste it into the custom exporters directory you defined above.
 Then start, or restart TexturePacker.

 4. Select the new exporter in TexturePacker, as **Sparrow / Starling Advanced**.